CORAL: Contextual Response Retrievability Loss Function for Training Dialog Generation Models: Proposed Approach

 Although CORAL is derived from quite a different viewpoint, under certain hyperparameter settings ($m=0, p^+=1, R_3 \in (0,1)$) CORAL approximates a sample-weighted version of the CE loss.
 Also, training of a dialog generation model using CE may over-weigh generic responses more than the informative ones.
 A more detailed account of the similarities/differences between CORAL and CE are in the appendix.
-CORAL loss incorporates quality of the response as measured by a response retrieval model as a factor in computing the loss.